ryan-mcclue/musings/tower-of-knowledge.md

 cloudflare (what are they?) ban kiwi farms forums, so they move to Russian servers. how does this help?

-RFID (radio frequency identification) no line of sight required (can read through objects unlike barcode)
+RFID (Radio Frequency Identification) no line of sight required (can read through objects unlike barcode)
 Also read multiple objects at once.
 RFID tag.
 Greater read range (shop security) A QR code is just a 2d barcode with more bandwidth.
 Laser readers quicker.